nextstrain/nextstrain.org/static-site/content/docs/03-tutorials/01-zika.md

 Note that automated builds will only re-run steps when the data changes.
 This means builds will pick up where they left off if they are restarted after being interrupted.
-If you want to force a re-run of the whole build, first remove any previous output with `snakemake --cores 1 clean` or `nextstrain build . --cores 1 clean`.
+If you want to force a re-run of the whole build, first remove any previous output with `snakemake --cores 1 clean` or `nextstrain build --cpus 1 . clean`.

 ## Next steps